MEbiz Real Estate Insider – Tips for Tenant Defaults & Terminations

 If the lease states hand delivery and certified mail, be sure to do both and retain evidence sufficient to satisfy a judge.
 If notice is by first class mail, and the tenant has a 10-day cure period from receipt of the notice, allow three days for delivery of the mail.
 This may seem basic, but it is a primary reason defaulting tenants manage to prolong their stay.
 A proper notice does not have to be reissued and positions a landlord for a win in court.
 It may also provide ammunition to convince a bad tenant to leave in advance of any court process; an improperly given notice may result in the landlord going back to square one and re-sending notices.

 4. Provide an adequate statutory notice.

 Since not all tenants occupy pursuant to written leases, it is equally important to be sure to provide tenants-at-will with adequate statutory notice.
-Maine law requires notices for non-payment of rent to contain statutory language about the tenant’s right to contest the termination of the tenancy in court, and requires the notice to be delivered in-hand, if possible.
+ME law requires notices for non-payment of rent to contain statutory language about the tenant’s right to contest the termination of the tenancy in court, and requires the notice to be delivered in-hand, if possible.
 Although this statute refers to residential tenancies, courts liberally apply the residential statutes to any tenancy-at-will, including commercial tenants.

 5. Go on site.

-Lease or no lease, residential or commercial tenancy, Maine law says a tenant may not unreasonably withhold access to the premises.
+Lease or no lease, residential or commercial tenancy, ME law says a tenant may not unreasonably withhold access to the premises.
 Twenty-four hours’ notice of need for access at a reasonable time of day is sufficient (unless additional advance warning has been promised in a written lease) and an ideal way to check a property (and snap a cell phone photo) for a dirty ashtray in the non-smoking unit, an unauthorized pet, illegal or lease-violating use, etc. These visits cannot be repeated or harassing but are an effective way to manage and end a difficult tenancy.

 6. Be mindful about communication.